The Evil Dead: Plot

 Everyone fights about what to do.
-Having become paranoid upon seeing Cheryl's demonic transformation, Shelly lies down in her room but is drawn to look out of her window, where a demon crashes through and attacks her, turning her into a Deadite.
-She attacks Scott before he throws her into the fireplace, slashes her wrist and then stabs her in the back with a Sumerian dagger, apparently killing her.
-When she reanimates, Scott dismembers her with an axe.
-Ash and Scott then bury her remains.
-Shaken by the experience, Scott decides to leave in order to find a way back to town.
-He returns shortly after, mortally wounded from the possessed trees, and dies while warning Ash that the trees will not let them escape alive.
-When Ash checks on Linda, he is horrified to find that she has become possessed.
-She attacks him, but he stabs her with the Sumerian dagger.
+Having become paranoid upon seeing Cheryl's demonic transformation, Shelly goes to her room but is drawn to look out of her window, where an unseen demon crashes through and attacks her, which turns her into a Deadite.
+She attacks Scott before he pushes her into the fireplace, and then stabbing her in the back with a Sumerian dagger, apparently killing her.
+When she reanimates, Scott dismembers her with an axe and then buries her remains.
+Shaken by the experience, Scott leaves to find a way back to town.
+He returns shortly after, mortally wounded by the possessed trees, and dies while warning Ash that the trees will not allow their escape.
+Ash checks on Linda and realizes that she has become possessed.
+She attacks Ash, who stabs her with the Sumerian dagger.
 Unwilling to dismember her, he buries her instead.
 She revives and attacks him, forcing him to decapitate her with a shovel.
-Her headless body bleeds on his face as it tries to rape him.
-He manages to escape as Linda dies, and then retreats back to the cabin.
+Her headless body bleeds on his face as it attempts to rape him.
+He escapes as Linda dies and then retreats to the cabin.

 Back inside, Ash discovers that Cheryl has escaped the cellar.
-Cheryl eludes Ash, and attempts to choke him.
-Ash escapes her grasp, then shoots Cheryl in the jaw.
-As Ash is barricading the door, Scott reanimates into a Deadite.
-Scott attacks Ash, and inadvertently knocks the Naturom Demonto close to the fireplace.
+Cheryl eludes Ash and attempts to choke him.
+Ash escapes her grasp and then shoots Cheryl in the jaw.
+As Ash is barricading the door, Scott's dead body reanimates into a Deadite.
+Scott attacks Ash and inadvertently knocks the book close to the fireplace.
 Ash gouges Scott's eyes out and pulls a tree branch from Scott's stomach, causing him to bleed out and fall to the ground.
-Cheryl breaks through the trapdoor and knocks Ash to the floor.
-As Scott and Cheryl continue to attack Ash on the ground, Ash grabs the Naturom Demonto and throws it into the fireplace.
-While the book burns, the Deadites freeze in place, then begin to rapidly decompose.
+Cheryl breaks through the door and knocks Ash to the floor.
+As Scott and Cheryl continue to attack Ash on the ground, Ash grabs the book and throws it into the fireplace.
+While the book burns, the Deadites freeze in place and decompose rapidly.
 Large appendages burst from both corpses, covering Ash in blood.
-The bodies of Scott and Cheryl then completely decompose.
 Dawn breaks, and Ash stumbles outside.

-As Ash walks away from the cabin, an unseen demon moves rapidly through the forest, rushes through the cabin, and attacks him as he screams in terror.
+As he walks away from the cabin, an unseen demon races through the forest and attacks him as he screams in terror.